 One of the hardest parts of writing creature fiction is coming up with original ideas.
-It doesn’t matter whether your monsters are located in the physical or spirit realm—making frightening entities that people haven’t already seen zillions of times is tough.
+It doesn’t matter whether your monsters are located in the physical or spirit realm—making frightening entities that people haven’t already seen is tough.
 From things that mimic every form of insect, to gigantic, shapeless alien blobs, it probably exists out there somewhere.

 There’s nothing wrong with creating a new story featuring classic monsters.
 As a long-time zombie fan, I know I’ll never get sick of reading or watching that genre.
 But if you’re like me, and you’re looking to create an original cast of horrifying creatures for your next book or film, you’re going to need to think outside the box to make your monsters different.